gpauloski/kfac-pytorch/README.md

 ### KFAC Parameter Scheduling

-The learning rate in KFAC can be scheduling using standard PyTorch lr schedulers.
+The learning rate in KFAC can be scheduled using standard PyTorch LR schedulers.
 E.g. `scheduler = torch.optim.LambdaLR(preconditioner, func)`.
-To schedule the KFAC damping or update freqencies parameters, see the [KFACParamScheduler](kfac/scheduler.py).
+To schedule the KFAC damping or update freqencies parameters, see the [KFACParamScheduler](kfac/scheduler.py) and example usage [here](examples/cnn_utils/optimizers.py).

 ### State Dict